 The district reviewed metric data and progress toward meeting goals and action steps with multiple parent advisory groups.
-The district also conducted a Parent Survey for input into 2021-2024 goals and action steps, but received minimal responses.
-The district held a Town Hall Meeting ion May 2, 2022 to solicit more input and had over 50 participants.
+The district also conducted a Parent Survey for input into 2023-2024 goals and action steps, and received over 130 responses.
+The district held a public meeting on April 17, 2023 to review the results of the survey and to solicit further input.
 The parent input was that the goals should remain the same.
 They felt that Academic Progress should remain a top priority for our district and asked if the district could provide additional intervention opportunities for students.
-The parents felt that the increased parent participation opportunities were very effective, and would like the district to do a Town Hall Meeting once each semester next year.
-The parents also asked for more mental health support for their students and were very happy that the district was hiring a dedicated counselor for each site next year.
+The parents felt that the increased parent participation opportunities were very effective, and would like the district to continue to do a Town Hall Meeting once each semester next year.
+The parents also asked for continued mental health support for their students and were very happy that the district has hired an counselor for each site.
 The District also reviewed LCAP Goals and Action Steps Progress four times annually at ELAC/DELAC, School Site Council, and Parent-Teacher Club/Booster Club Meetings.
 Input for the 2021-2024 LCAP Goals and Action Steps was also solicited.
-Input from these groups mirrored that from our Parent Surveys and Town Hall Meetings.
+Input from these groups mirrored that from our Parent Surveys and Public Meetings.